deadlydog/deadlydog.github.io/_posts/2022-01-23-Conventional-commit-and-comment-messages.md

 The `thought` label indicates that this comment shouldn't block the PR, but that it's something we should consider for a future change.

-> suggestion(if-minor): Add validation to the checkout form
+> suggestion (if-minor): Add validation to the checkout form

 The `if-minor` decorator indicates to only consider the `suggestion` for this PR if it's a minor change that's easy to make, helping to avoid scope creep.

 Be sure to [check out the Conventional Comments spec](https://conventionalcomments.org) to see all of the defined labels.

-Also be sure to check out [this blog post on Conventional Comments](https://a-hemdan.medium.com/conventional-comments-1f83f56a7a48) which explains the concept a bit further, and also contains some code that you can copy into GitHub to quickly create GitHub labels for each of the Conventional Comments labels.
+Also be sure to check out [this blog post on Conventional Comments](https://a-hemdan.medium.com/conventional-comments-1f83f56a7a48) which explains the concept further, and also contains some code that you can copy into GitHub to quickly create GitHub saved replies for each of the Conventional Comments labels.

 There's even [a Chrome extension](https://chrome.google.com/webstore/detail/conventional-comments/pagggmojbbphjnpcjeeniigdkglamffk) ([GitHub](https://github.com/AbdallahHemdan/Conventional-Buttons)) to help easily use them in your PR comments.